hyperlocalhq/django-base-libs/docs/import/index.md

     - Schaubuehne
     - Sophiensaele
     - Staatsballet Berlin
-    - Volksbuehne
+    - Wühlmäuse
-    - Wuehlmaeuse
+    - GRIPS Theater

 3. The third format was specifically designed to match the database structure of Berlin Bühnen.
+We call it "[Berlin Bühnen type](bb_import_specs/production_import_specification_bb_type.html)".
 It can be provided as XML or JSON.
 This format is used by these partners:

+    - Maxim Gorki Theater
     - Schlosspark Theater
+    - Konzerthaus
+    - Volksbühne
+    - Pierre Boulez Saal
+    - Berliner Ensemble
-	- Maxim Gorki Theater
+    - Volksbühne
+    - Staatsoper Berlin

 ## What is the difference of production data and event data?